-Calibration experiment uses the OptQuest optimizer to find the model parameter values that correspond to the simulation output best fitting with the given data.
+The calibration experiment uses the optimization engine to find the model parameter values that correspond to the simulation output best fitting with the given data.
 The data may be both in scalar and dataset form.
 Coefficients may be used in case of multiple criteria.
 The calibration progress and fitting of each criterion are displayed.
-For advanced information about the OptQuest Engine, please visit OptTek's web site www.opttek.com.

 The difference between two sets of data is calculated with the help of the difference() function.
-The function returns a non-negative value (of the double type) which is a square root sum of difference between sets of data passed as arguments.
-By running several iterations of the calibration experiment, we obtain several values, among which the minimal value is the one we are looking for, as it means the least difference between two sets of data.
+The function returns a non-negative value (of the double type) which is a root mean square error (RMSE) — the difference between sets of data passed as arguments.
+By running several iterations of the calibration experiment, the optimizer obtains several values, among which the minimum value is the one we are looking for, as it means the least difference between two sets of data.

 AnyLogic implements two difference() functions.
 The difference(DataSet ds, TableFunction f) function accepts a dataset and a table function as arguments.
-The integration range is the intersection of argument ranges of the dataset and the table function.
-The double difference(DataSet ds1, DataSet ds2) function only accepts two datasets as arguments.
-The integration range is the intersection of argument ranges of the two datasets.
-In both cases the datasets are linearly interpolated.
+The integration range is the intersection of the argument ranges of the dataset and the table function.
+The difference(DataSet ds1, DataSet ds2) function only accepts two datasets as arguments.
+The integration range is the intersection of the argument ranges of the two datasets.
+In both cases, the datasets are linearly interpolated.

 To create a calibration experiment

-- Choose Calibration option in the Experiment Type list.
+- Choose the Calibration option in the Experiment Type list.

 - Type the experiment name in the Name edit box.